Nurlianaa14/Exercise-Prjocet-Data-Analyst-With-Excel--Retail-Store-Sales/README.md

    - Wednesday and Friday have the highest daily revenue
    - Tuesday is the slowest — a good time for customer education or promotions

-   💡 Ensure digital payment system integration remains optimal.
+   💡 Schedule promotional launches or product education campaigns on Tuesdays to boost engagement.
+Leverage Wednesdays and Fridays as peak days with exclusive offers.

 7. 🚨 Order Completion & Returns
    - 52% of orders are completed, while 48% are returned — a very high rate

-   💡 Evaluate product quality, shipping process, and customer communication.
+   💡 Evaluate product quality and the shipping process, ensure product descriptions on sales platforms are accurate, and improve customer service to reduce dissatisfaction that leads to returns.